Frequently Asked Questions

 9) What are some good ideas to help my well-being?

-Besides from therapy there are many things to do in Sheffield that could help maintain healthy wellbeing, boost mood or provide food for thought.
+Besides from therapy there are many things to do in Sheffield and beyond that could help maintain healthy wellbeing, boost mood or provide food for thought.
 Here are some of our ideas.
 Please note that we are not advertising specific services, or able to hold responsibility for these ideas.
 These are self-help tips and not intended to replace therapy.

 10 How do I provide Feedback?